Mireus/XRay_XcodePlugin/README.md

 XRay-XcodePlugin
 ================

-Xcode plugin for XRay Editor transfers all your changes from Xray Editor back to Xcode
+Xray Plugin for Xcode transfers all your changes from Xray Editor back to your code in Xcode.

-Installation is as simple as:
+Installation:

-1. Build the project in Xcode
+Build the project in Xcode & restart Xcode

-2. Restart Xcode
+Usage:

+Press ⌘⇧x and see a list of your changes made in Xray Editor.
+To insert the changes into the code select them one by one or select the parent UI element and insert all of its changes.